"Thank you for a most inspiring Forum. I am so very glad you invited me for I have learnt a lot and go home with much food for thought."

-> Fallen Heroes: It was stunning when highly decorated four-star General, and Director of the US Central Intelligence Agency, David Petraeus resigned as CIA director after acknowledging an extramarital affair.
-Tom Kolditz, Director, Leadership Development, at the Yale School of Management will moderate a panel discussion on what we can learn from the stories of admired leaders in all walks of life who have fallen from grace.
+> Fallen Heroes: It's stunning when a highly decorated four-star General, or corporate CEO is forced to resign.
+How is it that so many admired leaders in all walks of life seem to have fallen from grace?
+It seems to be all too frequent that we create such heroes, make them bigger than life, then seem stunned when they disappoint.
+Tom Kolditz, Director, Leadership Development at the Yale School of Management will moderate a panel discussion on what we can learn from the stories of admired leaders in all walks of life who have become fallen heroes.

-> Leadership Lessons from the Navy SEALs: The Navy SEALs are a unique breed of warrior who conduct special operations in any environment, but who are uniquely trained and equipped to operate from, around and in maritime areas.
+> Leadership Development Spotlight - Lessons from the Navy SEALs: The Navy SEALs are a unique breed of warrior who conduct special operations in any environment, but who are uniquely trained and equipped to operate from, around and in maritime areas.
 Captain Steve Wisotzki is the Commanding Officer, Center for SEAL and SWCC.
 Most of us only see the Navy SEALs portrayed in the press in combat situations working as a team that seems to be seamless; but what about leadership?
-Steve’s session will cover three key areas: 1) the mission of the SEAL and SWCC organization, 2) the selection process for leaders, and 3) the leadership development process.
+Steve’s session will cover three key areas: 1) the mission of the Naval Special Warfare Organization, 2) the selection process for leaders, and 3) the leadership development process.

 > Special Events: